| The "Manuscript

-History of the Church" is the traditional title for the 69-volume
+History of the Church (MH) is the traditional title for the 69-volume

-images of the history comprise the first 18 DVDs of Selected
+Digital images of the complete MH are published on 18 DVDs of Selected

 Collections from the Archives of The Church of Jesus Christ of Latter-day